 Giving in to lustful desires can lead you down a very destructive pattern, even with food.
 I joke about it often but I have seriously struggled with my desire for carbs, mainly because I was raised on them without restriction.

-My parents literally raised me on peanut butter and jelly sandwiches, cereal, and beans.
+My parents literally raised me on peanut butter and jelly sandwiches, cereal, and foods such as beans, potatoes, and starchy items like pasta.
 They didn’t teach me to eat well mainly because they didn’t know how to eat nutritiously themselves.

 When mother gave us fried chicken and mashed potatoes on Sunday afternoon, which was just about the only time I got a decent meal, she thought she was feeding us right.

 It wasn’t until I developed some health issues that I even considered the way that I eat.
 Suddenly the carbs became a realized issue.

 Many doctors have all told me my number one problem with pain is due to inflammation.
 After being told this many times over, I finally began to question why I had so much inflammation?

 Juvenile arthritis caused me to develop inflammation early on, so I am used to the pain issues after thirty plus years, but it doesn’t make it easier to live with just because I’ve had it for so long.